-- Consumption of too much sugar can increase risk of non alcoholic fatty liver development.
-Sugar sweetened drinks are more potent to cause this condition.
+- Consumption of too much sugar can increase the risk of non-alcoholic fatty liver development.
+Sugar-sweetened drinks are more potent to cause this condition.
 Studies have shown that high fiber foods are better than simple sugar dense diet.

-- High sugar intake can lead to obesity, diabetes and inflammation – all of which are contributing factors in developing cardio vascular disease.
-Consumption of high sugar containing drink can lead to atherosclerosis which is another cardio vascular disease.
-Studies have shown that high sugar diet can lead to cardiac disease induced death.
+- High sugar intake can lead to obesity, diabetes, and inflammation – all of which are contributing factors in developing cardiovascular disease.
+Consumption of high sugar-containing drinks can lead to atherosclerosis which is another cardiovascular disease.
+Studies have shown that a high sugar diet can lead to cardiac disease-induced death.

-- Consumption of excess sugar over prolonged period of time, can increase the risk of certain types of cancer.
-Weight gain is evident, when you consume too much sugar, and this obesity indirectly increases the risk of cancer.
-Studies have shown that the risk of small intestine’s cancer, esophageal cancer and pleural cancer associates with excessive sugar intake.
-In women the chance of endometrial cancer increases with sugar intake.
+- Consumption of excess sugar over a prolonged period of time can increase the risk of certain types of cancer.
+Weight gain is evident when you consume too much sugar, and this obesity indirectly increases the risk of cancer.
+Studies have shown that the risk of small intestine’s cancer, esophageal cancer, and pleural cancer associates with excessive sugar intake.
+In women, the chance of endometrial cancer increases with sugar intake.

 Is it safe to consume natural sugar?

 Again the question is – Is Sugar healthy?
-Natural sugar or unprocessed sugar is no way better than the processed one.
-In order to cut down calorie, people replace the common sugar with honey or jaggary, which basically of no use.
+Natural sugar or unprocessed sugar is no way better than the processed ones.
+In order to cut down calories, people replace the common sugar with honey or jaggery, which basically of no use.
 The main component of these – fructose, tends to hold in the liver for longer than other kinds of sugar.
-Although they contain some amount of micronutrients but in terms of calorie contribution, they all are similar to that of table sugar.
+Although they contain some amount of micronutrients in terms of calorie contribution, they all are similar to that of table sugar.

 Yes.
-Zero calorie sweeteners like stevia, sucralose, aspaertame etc are safe to consume compared to sugar.
+Zero-calorie sweeteners like stevia, sucralose, and aspartame are safe to consume compared to sugar.
 Unlike sugar they don’t cause any blood sugar spikes or weight gain.
-Though some studies suggest that taking artificial sweeteners for long develops the risk of cancer but stevia being natural component is safe to consume.
+Though some studies suggest that taking artificial sweeteners for long develops the risk of cancer but stevia being a natural component is safe to consume.

-Next time you think Is Sugar healthy – then you the answer.
+Next time you think Is Sugar healthy – than you the answer.
 It is “NO”.

 My22BMI is a digital healthcare startup addressing the problem of managing lifestyle diseases through personalized diet plans.
-My22BMI empower lives to eat healthily and smartly and believe food should be your first medicine.
-The expert health coaches provide personalized diet plans for heart health, gut health, skin & hair health, weight management, mother & child nutrition and hormonal health.
+My22BMI empowers lives to eat healthily and smartly and believe food should be your first medicine.
+The expert health coaches provide personalized diet plans for heart health, gut health, skin & hair health, weight management, mother & child nutrition, and hormonal health.

-Contact our qualified nutrition and holistic health experts over a one time Free Consultation Call and get your own customised diet plan.
+Contact our qualified nutrition and holistic health experts over a one time Free Consultation Call and get your own customized diet plan.